yunnysunny/grunt-pages/README.md

 # Changelog

+**0.3.0** - Altered pagination API to allow for custom pagination schemes.

 **0.2.5** - Fixed metadata parsing bug, added `formatPostUrl` option & added `pagination.url` option.

 **0.2.4** - Added `sortFunction` option & allowed for `data` option to take an object as a parameter.